alanmitchell/bmon/docs/source/calculated-fields.rst

 A `Periodic
 Script <https://github.com/alanmitchell/bmon/wiki/Periodic-Scripts#collect-data-from-okofen-wood-pellet-boilers>`_
 is available to collect data from Okofen Wood Pellet Boilers.
-One of the Sensors collected indicates the Status of the boiler (the P241 sensor).
+One of the Sensors indicates the Status of the boiler (the P241 sensor).
 If the Boiler Status is in state 5 or 6, then the boiler is firing, consuming pellets, and producing heat.
 A special calculated field has been created, ``OkoValueFromStatus``, that allows you to create a new